The Journal of African American History: History

-The Journal of African American History (formally the Journal of Negro History) was one of the first scholarly journals to cover African-American history.
+The Journal of African American History (formally The Journal of Negro History) was one of the first scholarly journals to cover African-American history.
 It was founded in January 1916 by Carter G. Woodson, an African-American historian and journalist.
 The journal was and is a publication of the Association for the Study of African American Life and History, an organization founded by Woodson.
 The journal was the dominant scholarly source for the study of African American history at the time of its inception, because there were no other such texts.
 The journal gave black scholars the chance to publish articles examining African-American history and culture while also documenting the current black experience in the United States.
 While the journal mainly published the work of black authors and encouraged their academic success, it was also an outlet for white scholars who had different views than their counterparts.
-Woodson's efforts to cover African-American history at a time when it was unacknowledged has led him to receive the nickname "Father of African American History."
+Woodson's efforts to cover African-American history at a time when it was unacknowledged has led him to receive the nickname "Father of African American History".

 Carter G. Woodson

 Carter G. Woodson (1875–1950) was a professor and historian at Howard University.
-He was among the first black scholars, such as other notable figures like W. E. B. Du Bois, to receive a doctoral degree.
-He was a pioneer in the field of black history and African American studies.
+He was among the first black scholars, with other notable figures such as W. E. B. Du Bois, to receive a doctoral degree.
+He was a pioneer in the field of black history and African-American studies.
 After getting his Ph.D. in history from Harvard University, he joined the faculty at Howard University.
 At the start of his career, black history was not recognized as separate field of study.
 Woodson was one of the first black scholars to identify this need and do something about it.
-"He didn’t just see a need, he moved to fill the need,” said Carol Adams, CEO of the Chicago Museum of African American History.
-“It wasn’t easy to get your work published if you were an African-American scholar, for example, so he started a journal and then a press."
+"He didn't just see a need, he moved to fill the need", said Carol Adams, CEO of the Chicago Museum of African American History.
+"It wasn't easy to get your work published if you were an African-American scholar, for example, so he started a journal and then a press."